Renumics/sliceguard/README.md

 ## 🚀 Introduction

 sliceguard is built to quickly **discover problematic data segments** in your data.
 It aims at supporting structured data as well as unstructured data like images, text or audio.
-However, it also tries to keep a **simple interface** hiding most of its functionality behind one simple *find_issues* function.
+However, it also tries to keep a **simple interface** hiding most of its functionality behind one simple *find_issues* function:

-Example:
 ```python
 from sliceguard import SliceGuard